 One of the means of financing your legal education will be the Federal Direct Loan Program.
 The Federal Direct Unsubsidized loan allows students to borrow up to \$20,500.00 annually to pay towards their education and expenses.
-There is no credit check and this loan is a non need-based program for students.
+There is no credit check and this loan is not a need-based program.
 The interest rate on this loan is set on an annual basis and is fixed for the life of the loan.
-The interest rate is based on the high yield of the 10 year Treasury Note sold at the last auction in May plus 3.60%.
-The interest rate for loans disbursed after July 1, 2020 and prior to July 1, 2021 is 4.30%.
+The interest rate for Graduate or Professional loans disbursed after July 1, 2022 and prior to July 1, 2023 is 6.54%.
+There is currently a student loan payment pause for federal student loans due to the COVID-19 Emergency.
+During the payment pause, the interest rate for Direct Subsidized and Unsubsidized Loans is 0%.

 The aggregate limit for this program is \$138,500 including any funds borrowed under the Federal Direct and/or Stafford Loan program as an undergraduate student.
 Interest accrues from the date the funds are disbursed; students may elect to pay this interest while in school or have the unpaid interest capitalized once they enter repayment.
-Loans will be charged a 1.057% origination fee for loans disbursed on or after October 1, 2020.
+Loans will be charged a 1.057% origination fee for loans disbursed on or after October 1, 2020 and before October 1, 2023.
+Repayment on the loan begins 6 months after the student graduates or ceases to be enrolled at least half-time.